 If my family's financial situation has changed, would I be eligible for additional financial resources?

 Please reach out to your personal admissions counselor at firstname.lastname@example.org or 509.777.4786 to inform them of your changing financial circumstances.
 They can coordinate with the financial aid office to explore additional resources that may be available to help your situation.

-Can I still earn the Visit Scholarship even though I can no longer visit campus in person?
+Can I still earn the Visit Scholarship if I am unable to visit campus in person?

-Is the Honors Jan Term trip to Italy still happening?
+Is the Honors Jan Term trip to Hawaii still happening?

-While things seem unpredictable at the moment, we are still accepting applications for our Honors off-campus study program in Jan Term 2021.
-We hope the COVID-19 situation allows the trip to Italy to happen safely.
-However, we are actively exploring alternate locations in the U.S. to offer the same academic program.
-We will be in communication with students who have applied for our Honors Jan Term should there be any changes in the itinerary.
+While things seem unpredictable at the moment, we will still accept applications for our Honors off-campus study program in Jan Term 2022.
+We hope the COVID-19 situation allows the trip to Hawaii to happen safely.
+However, we are actively exploring alternate locations to offer the same academic program.
+We will be in communication with students who apply for our Honors Jan Term should there be any changes in the itinerary.

-I had planned to take the SAT/ ACT in April but it's canceled, what are my options?
+I had planned to take the SAT/ACT, but it's canceled.
+What are my options?

-You can also still take the CLT exam remotely on your computer with a proctor (a non-family member who is 21 years of age or older).
+For students in this situation, we recommend the Classical Learning Test (CLT).
+It can be taken remotely on your computer with a proctor (a non-family member who is 21 years of age or older).
 Check out the Upcoming CLT Exam Dates and the Proctor Contract for more information.

 How do I connect with one of Whitworth's athletic coaches?